akatowaka/-malloc-trollware/README.md

 |:--:|
 | *What an anxiety attack sounds like.* |

+# Overview

+‘malloc’ is a trollware designed to mess with the victim in a variety of ways.
+It’s mostly based on modern internet meme culture and does little to actively harm the user, though it does feature some very basic self perpetuation tactics to ensure the average person cannot get rid of it easily.
+The average COMP6841 student however would probably be able to easily remove the program and undo any of the changes it had caused.

 # Features

 There are two main separated categories: Preservation and Payload.
 Preservation largely attempts to make the executable longer-lived, and survive attempts by the average user to remove or disable it.
 Payload is the actual affect the executable has on the machine.